An Estimand-Focused Approach for AUC Generalization and Cross-Study Benchmarking: Methods

 \subsection{Augmented IPSW}

-The validity of the IPSW estimator $\hat{\tau}_{\text{IPSW}}$ relies heavily on the correct specification of the sampling model, an assumption that is often difficult to guarantee in practice.
-To address this limitation, and motivated by the same principles underlying the construction of $\hat{\tau}_{\text{ACW}}$, we propose an augmented IPSW (AIPSW) estimator.
-By incorporating the previously introduced outcome-model-based estimators, the AIPSW achieves double robustness, providing valid inference for $\tau_0$ when either the sampling model or the outcome model is correctly specified.
+The validity of $\hat{\tau}_{\text{IPSW}}$ depends heavily on a correct sampling model, which is often difficult to verify and guarantee in practice.
+To mitigate this vulnerability, and in parallel with the construction of $\hat{\tau}_{\text{ACW}}$, we introduce an augmented IPSW (AIPSW) estimator.
+By incorporating outcome‐model estimators, the AIPSW achieves double robustness, providing valid inference for $\tau_0$ when either the sampling model or the outcome model is correctly specified.

 The proposed AIPSW estimator is constructed as follows: